Review of the Album "Reinventing the Steel" By Texas Thrash Metal Band Pantera

 If Pantera’s goal was to go out (finish up their career) in a blaze of glory, they did not exactly do that.
 Pantera was once of the elite American metal bands that became a shadow of its former self.
 At least that’s the way I thought they finished the album “The Great Southern Trendkill” which was just four years prior to this album.
 Pantera gave Texas one of its best cultural things in entertainment with a good groovy form of thrash metal but they just got more aggressive and sometimes slower.

 Note: much has changed since this review was first written.
 In my recent analysis The Great Southern Trendkill is an average album so how is Reinventing the Steel?
 One thing I will say is that the start of this album has Anselmo using his most aggressive screams ever.
 I guess that Pantera wanted to show the world that they still had that heavy, aggressive sound that they wanted to use.
 This album would end up being the only studio album released by Pantera in the 21st century as they would disband in 2003.
-Pantera could have been the greatest heavy metal band in Texas history but they flopped with Far Beyond Driven and even though they rebounded 2 years after that, it was not enough for them to be the greatest metal band in Texas.
 I really enjoy the music of Helstar.
 In March 2020, it will be 20 years since the release of Reinventing the Steel and Pantera tried to reinvent themselves but I’m not sure if they wrote and performed a style of heavy metal that wasn’t done before.
 But what do other people say about Reinventing the Steel?
 One user on the website Metal Archives comments about the vocals of Phil Anselmo, how he tries to picture himself as being this tough guy but that he pushes the boundaries.
 I also think that by this point, Anselmo may be trying too hard to be this kind of tough guy that can’t be messed with.
 The other noticeable quality about this album is the lack of originality in the songs as the entire album consists of rage filled groovy thrash.
-Reinventing the Steel is better than Far Beyond Driven but not as good as Vulgar Display of Power.
+Reinventing the Steel was better than Far Beyond Driven but not as good as Vulgar Display of Power.
+However, since our musical tastes can change if we listen to an album often enough, it is more than likely that Reinventing the Steel is Pantera’s weakest album in the Phil Anselmo era.

 © 2017 Ara Vahanian